Graph Structure Learning with Privacy Guarantees for Open Graph Data: Introduction

 \section{Introduction}

 Large-scale open data is critical to machine learning research, driving advancements across various domains \cite{auer2007dbpedia}.
 For example, ImageNet has been instrumental in shaping modern computer vision models \cite{deng2009imagenet}, while large language models such as Llama \cite{touvron2023llama} rely heavily on publicly available datasets.
 Open data broadens participation in AI research, enabling individuals and organizations to train and evaluate models without the constraints of proprietary data collection \cite{wu2019distributed}.
-Open data are structured records of user activities, including social network interactions \cite{volden2018legislative}, residential power meter data \cite{liao2018urban}, healthcare records \cite{cui2020coaid}, e-commerce transactions \cite{qiu2015predicting}, and online service histories \cite{bennett2007netflix}.
-However, increasing regulatory restrictions and rising public privacy concerns \cite{knoppers2023open} are reshaping data accessibility.
-Regulations such as the GDPR impose strict constraints on data publication, prohibiting the release of raw datasets without adequate privacy safeguards \cite{voigt2017eu}.
-This shift shows a growing challenge: how can researchers continue leveraging open data for machine learning while ensuring robust privacy protections?
+Open data are structured records of user activities, including social network interactions \cite{volden2018legislative}, residential power meter data~\cite{liao2018urban,guo2023graph}, healthcare records \cite{cui2020coaid}, e-commerce transactions \cite{qiu2015predicting}, and online service histories \cite{bennett2007netflix}.

+In particular, data from the utility industry, such as residential power usage or grid data, offers significant value for research and development in smart grids, energy optimization, and sustainability efforts.
+By making such data publicly available, researchers can improve energy efficiency, reduce consumption, and optimize grid management.
+However, the accessibility of such sensitive data has been increasingly limited due to growing regulatory concerns and privacy challenges.
+For example, regulations like the GDPR impose stringent constraints on data publication, prohibiting the release of raw datasets without sufficient privacy safeguards \cite{voigt2017eu}.
+This presents a significant challenge: how can we continue to leverage open data for research in fields like utility systems, while ensuring privacy protections for individuals?